Tony Bellew to face Stevenson or Cloud for WBC world title

 Tony Bellew will face Adonis Stevenson or Tavoris Cloud for the WBC light-heavyweight title later this year.

-It will be the second time Bellew has fought for a world crown, having lost to Nathan Cleverly in 2011 - his only defeat in 22 professional bouts.
+It will be the second time Bellew has fought for a world crown, having his only defeat in 22 professional bouts.

-The Liverpool fighter, 30, beat Isaac Chilemba in London in May to become the mandatory challenger for the WBC belt.
+The Liverpool fighter, 30, to become the mandatory challenger for the WBC belt.

 Stevenson, from Canada, is the reigning champion and will defend his title against American Cloud in September.